You Need to Change Career Development Mindsets if You Want to Engage and Retain Top Talent

 - Cultivate Peripheral Vision

-This focus forward and toward the future allows employees to make decisions today that will serve them well in the uncertainty of tomorrow.
+This focus forward and toward the future allows employees to make smart decisions today that will serve them well in the uncertainty of tomorrow.

 - Generously Share Information